Kurtis Guthrie

 After beginning his career on the island of Jersey for St. Clement and Trinity, Guthrie moved to England to sign for Accrington Stanley in 2011, making his professional debut the same year.
 He spent time on loan at Southport and signed with Welling United in 2012, following a short spell at Bath City.
 He helped Welling to win the Conference South title in 2012–13 and was sold on to Forest Green Rovers in May 2014.
-He played in the 2016 National League play-off final, and though Forest Green lost the match he returned to the English Football League after being signed by Colchester United.
+He played in the 2016 National League play-off final.
+Though Forest Green lost the match, he returned to the English Football League after being signed by Colchester United.
 He scored 13 goals in two seasons at Colchester.
-He joined Stevenage in July 2018 and became the club's top-scorer during the 2018–19 season.
-He joined Bradford City in January 2020 but found first-team opportunities limited and moved on to Port Vale on a short-term contract 12 months later.
-He joined Indian club RoundGlass Punjab in September 2021 and moved on to Scottish club Livingston in August 2022.
+He joined Stevenage in July 2018 and became the club's top scorer during the 2018–19 season.
+He joined Bradford City in January 2020.
+He found first-team opportunities limited and moved on to Port Vale on a short-term contract 12 months later.
+He joined the Indian I-League club RoundGlass Punjab in September 2021 before moving to Scottish side Livingston in August 2022.
+He returned to the IPL with Churchill Brothers in September 2024 and signed with Jersey Bulls on his native island in February 2025.
+He signed with Scottish club Queen of the South in June 2025.